Best 5 Ways to Prevent Skin Cancer

 Risk Factors of Skin Cancer

-⦁ Family history of skin cancer
+- A history of skin cancer in the family

 Genetic Predisposition